DennisMwauraKA/DennisMwauraKA/README.md

 - 👋 Hi, I’m Dennis Mwaura
-- 👀 I am currently working on  NestJs and GraphQl which is actually  amazing
+- 👀 I am currently working on  NestJs and GraphQl which is actually  amazing and challenging than your normal Nodejs.

-- 🌱 You can reach out to me via this email dennismwaura074@gmail.com Check out my github on all projects concerning React Native and its intrinic features.
+- 🌱 You can reach out to me via this email dennismwaura074@gmail.com Check out my github on all projects concerning React Native and its intrisnic features.

   Happy Coding Fellow developers